kyma-project/telemetry-manager/docs/user/03-traces.md

 #### **Sampling Rate**

-By default, the sampling rate is configured to 1 percent.
+By default, the sampling rate is configured to 1 %.
 That means that only 1 trace out of 100 traces is reported to the trace gateway, and all others are dropped.
-Hereby, the sampling decision itself is propagated as part of the [trace context](https://www.w3.org/TR/trace-context/#sampled-flag) so that either all involved components are reporting the span data of a trace, or none.
-Increasing the sampling rate results in much higher network utilization in the cluster and also increases the amount of data sent to your tracing backend.
-Usually, a very low percentage of around 5% is used in a production setup to reduce costs and performance impacts.
+The sampling decision itself is propagated as part of the [trace context](https://www.w3.org/TR/trace-context/#sampled-flag) so that either all involved components are reporting the span data of a trace, or none.

+>**TIP:** If you increase the sampling rate, you send more data your tracing backend and cause much higher network utilization in the cluster.
+>To reduce costs and performance impacts in a production setup, a very low percentage of around 5% is recommended.

 To configure an "always-on" sampling, configure a sampling rate of 100%: